What Is Corrective Maintenance?

 Immediate Corrective Maintenance

-- Definition: Urgent repairs that must be carried out immediately to prevent significant downtime or safety hazards.
+Immediate, or unplanned, corrective maintenance is used for urgent repairs that must be carried out immediately to prevent significant downtime or safety hazards.
+This type of maintenance requires immediate attention.
+Some examples of immediate corrective maintenance are:

 - Machinery repairs: Repairing a malfunctioning CNC machine in a manufacturing plant to restore production capabilities.